thomast1906/DevOps-The-Hard-Way-Azure/README.md

 - [ ] Outdated IT practices

 > **Your mission, should you choose to accept it:**
-> Modernize everything.
+> Modernise everything.
 Make the organisation not just succeed, but lead the pack.

 ## 💡 The DevOps Solution